|

 of St John The Divine, Acklington, has been sketched and painted

+many times.
 Below are just a few examples.

 St John's Snow Scene by Sarah Sells |